-Our municipal portfolio comprises debt securities issued by U.S. domiciled state and municipal entities.
+Our municipal portfolio comprises revenue and general obligation bonds issued by U.S. domiciled state and municipal entities.
 The fair value of these securities is determined using spreads obtained from broker-dealers, trade prices and the new issue market.
 As the significant inputs used to price the municipals are observable market inputs, municipals are classified within Level 2.